JonWil91/Lets-Hike/README.md

 The Edit hikes follows the same layout format as the add hikes page to keep consistency.
 The selection choices are saved in case users only wish to amend one field.
 The Edit Hike button updates the hike data and reroutes the user to the hikes page.

 The icons used on the input fields for both the Add Hike and Edit Hike pages were also taken from the Materialize.
 I found there was a slightly more limited choice of icons than if I had choosen an alterntiave such as Font Awesome used in the past, but there was enough to suit my purpose and I wanted to avoid adding additional dependencies into the project unnecessarily.

-### Changes to Wireframes

-The main difference from the original wireframe made at the start of the project was how the data was presented on the Hikes page.
-Originally the intention was to have all the hike data presented on the Hikes page using an accordian effect.
-Upon viewing this in action I decided it did not look as nice as it could, and it would result in numerous images and maps being loaded on one page unnecessarily.
-With this in mind I added a view button to each hike summary so that this data could be presented on a page by itself.

 ### Additional features to be implemented: